Varmtech/video-client/README.md

 ### getParticipants
     VideoRoom.getParticipants()
-this will return `VideoRoom` participants array
+This will return `VideoRoom` participants array

 ## Events
 Events can be listened by attaching listeners to `VideoRoom`

 ### infoReceived
-this will be fired when someone in the room use `sendInfo\`
+This will be fired when someone in the room use `sendInfo\`

     VideoRoom.on("infoRecieved", (infoData) => {})
 ### participantJoined